ethereum/eipv/README.md

   outside of code snippets
 - [ ] File name is of form `eip-N.md`, where `N` coresponds to the EIP's assigned number
 - [ ] URLs to other EIPs are relative links
+- [ ] No trailing whitespace in preamble